Analysis of statically determinate structures;

 Title IX

-The University of Memphis prohibits and will
+The University of Memphis prohibits and will not

-not tolerate sexual misconduct or gender-based
+tolerate sexual misconduct or gender-based discrimination of any kind.

 Sexual Misconduct & Gender-Based Discrimination

-The University is obligated to investigate
+The University is obligated to investigate sexual

-sexual misconduct (including, but not limited to
+misconduct (including, but not limited to, sexual assault, sexual

-dating violence, and domestic violence).
+harassment, stalking, dating violence, and domestic violence).
 More

-information about Sexual Misconduct can be found
+information about Sexual Misconduct can be found in

 UofM Policy GE2039.